 - Image gallery

-You may see security alerts when you add an image to a campaign from the Content Manager.
+You may see security alerts when you add an image to a campaign from the content studio.
 Your security alert may pop up in the window behind the gallery display.
-Click to display both secure and nonsecure content to add the image in MailChimp.
+Click to display both secure and nonsecure content to add the image in Mailchimp.

 - Campaign pages

 Campaign pages need to be public for all to see, so they can trigger a security warning if viewed from inside the secure Mailchimp application.
 Your recipients won't see any alerts though.